Thundereggs - Oregon

 Common public fossil collecting areas include the Oregon Coast, Wheeler High School Fossil Beds, Delintment Lake, and Beulah Lake.

-Recreational Rockhounding Guide - Shortly
+Recreational Rockhounding Guide (Summary)

 Items May Not Be Collected

-Read More: Rules of Recreational Rock, Mineral and Fossil Collecting
+Rules of Recreational Rock, Mineral and Fossil Collecting

 DISCLAIMER

-The Oregon Rockhounding Map provides information about some of the many rockhounding sites of the state of Oregon.
-Information is subject to change at any time, and Oregon Discovery team cannot guarantee that is either current or correct.
 Be aware that there are some mine claims and private lands near the public collecting areas.
-Determining the land status and minerals' collection rules at the site is your primary responsibility.
+Determining the land status and collection rules is is your primary responsibility.

 You May Also Like